 If you tend towards drier skin or have mature skin issues, Obagi Gentle Rejuvenation Fortified Sunscreen with Vitamin C SPF 30 will help protect and rejuvenate your skin at the same time.
 If you find that your sunscreen leaves a white residue under make up, look for a product that that offers an ultra sheer coverage like Obagi-C Rx-SunGuard SPF 30.

-Our last blog discussed the benefits of exfoliating your skin and how doing this treatment several times a weeks helps boost absorption of topical skincare products.
-In this blog we’re going to discuss is vitamin C, one of the most important ingredients you can apply each day to improve your skin tone, texture, luminosity and health.
+Our last blog discussed the benefits of exfoliating your skin and how doing this treatment several times a week helps boost absorption of topical skincare products.
+In this blog we’re going to discuss vitamin C, one of the most important ingredients you can apply each day to improve your skin tone, texture, luminosity and health.
 The benefits of consistently using a topical vitamin C product include:

 -Enhanced UV protection when combined with a sunscreen.